 Directions: Please identify the rating that most clearly captures your agreement with the following questions.

-Strongly Agree Disagree Very Strongly Very Strongly Agree Disagree Disagree Strongly Agree feel that I am appreciated by my patients. enjoy helping patients.
+Very Strongly Strongly Agree Agree Disagree Strongly Disagree Very Strongly Disagree

+Agree Agree Disagree Disagree

+l feel that I am appreciated by my patients.

+l enjoy helping patients.

 The work I do is important.

-Patient satisfaction is important to me. enjoy working with my patient population. feel accepted by my patients. am excited by the work I am doing. make a difference in the community I serve. belong in the NP role. have good relationships with physicians. have a sense of purpose. am pleased with my NP education. feel comfortable managing my patient load. am comfortable in my role. am able to meet my patients' clinical care needs. need more time than I am scheduled to complete my responsibilities. feel that my compensation if fair for the work I do. feel underpaid for the work I do. am satisfied with my compensation. am pleased with the pay raise structure in my practice setting.
-There is a lack of respect for NPs in my practice Administration has negative attitudes towards NPs. feel supported by administration. have a voice in the organization.
+Patient satisfaction is important to me.

+l enjoy working with my patient population.

+l feel accepted by my patients.

+I am excited by the work I am doing.

+I make a difference in the community I serve.

+l belong in the NP role.

+l have good relationships with physicians.

+l have a sense of purpose.

+l am pleased with my NP education.

+l feel comfortable managing my patient load.

+l am comfortable in my role.

+l am able to meet my patients' clinical care needs.

+l need more time than I am scheduled to complete

+my responsibilities.

+l feel that my compensation if fair for the work I do.

+l feel underpaid for the work l do.

+l am satisfied with my compensation.

+l am pleased with the pay raise structure in my

+practice setting.

+There is a lack of respect for NPs in my practice setting.

+Administration has negative attitudes towards NPs.

+l feel supported by administration.

+l have a voice in the organization.

 My suggestions for improving practice are respected.

 Administration understands the NP role.

+l feel supported by administration.